Genivia/ugrep/README.md

     --include=GLOB
             Search only files whose name matches GLOB using wildcard matching, same as -g GLOB.
-GLOB can use **, *, ?, and [...] as wildcards, and \ to quote a wildcard or backslash character literally.
-If GLOB contains a `/', full pathnames are matched.
+GLOB can use **, *, ?, and [...] as wildcards, and \\ to quote a wildcard or backslash character literally.
+When GLOB contains a `/', full pathnames are matched.
 Otherwise basenames are matched.
+When GLOB ends with a `/', directories are included as if --include-dir is specified.
+Otherwise files are included.
 Note that --exclude patterns take priority over --include patterns.
 GLOB should be quoted to prevent shell globbing.
 This option may be repeated.
     --include-dir=GLOB
             Only directories whose name matches GLOB are included in recursive